ludicast/foursquare/README.markdown

 * pulling out the main object from the JSON
 * determining what class should be instantiated

-As an example, this is how a tree of categories is pulled down: and wrapped up
+As an example, this is how a tree of categories is pulled down and wrapped up
-    public function getCategories(success:Function):void {
+    public function getCategories(success:Function, failure:Function = null):void {
         load("venues/categories", function(event:Event):void {
             var categories:Array = jsonResponse(event).categories;
             sendResult(success,instantiate(categories, Category));
-        });
+        }, failure);
     }

 This uses introspection to pull in the entire tree of categories, sub-categories and sub-sub-categories.
 This in possible because the `Category` object for venues is listed as: